keithalewis/math/ep.md

 \newcommand\LL{\mathcal{L}}
 \newcommand\Var{\operatorname{Var}}
 \newcommand\Cov{\operatorname{Cov}}

+The Capital Asset Pricing Model marked the transition from the due diligence required for Graham-Todd security analysis to using the wisdom of the markets to inform investing.
+The "market portfolio" was an equilibrium result of the cadre of investment professionals looking to increase returns while minimizing risk.
+There are well-founded criticisms of the CAPM, but it has value as simple model.
+Traders are concened about Sharpe ratios to this day: if a risk-free investment is available, how can you improve returns without increasing risk?

+Classical results deal with expected returns and their variance.
+If the return is normal, or lognormal, these two parameters completely define their distribution.
+This short note makes the trivial observation that the CAPM holds as an equality of random variables, not just their expected values.

 Given two random realized returns on an investment, which is to be preferred?
 This is a fundamental problem in finance that has no